App version: 0.1.0

 Refinancing your auto loan six months into your term may be right for you if you can lock in a lower interest rate at this stage.
 Securing a lower interest rate reduces the cost of borrowing money.
 This can translate into sizable cost savings over the life of your loan.Refinancing for a lower monthly payment in some cases may extend your term, and extending your term can saddle you with more interest charges over the life of your loan.
 A car refinance calculator can help you see whether a refinanced loan offer may increase or decrease your total interest costs.

-You may pursue auto refinancing two or more years into your car loan.
-A lot can happen in two years.
-At this stage, your credit score may have improved, you may have more equity in your car, and you may prequalify for terms that work better for you.
+You may pursue auto refinancing two or more years into your car loan, as well.
+At this stage, your credit score may have increased, you may have more equity in your car, and you may qualify for terms that work better for you.
 Or maybe you’re experiencing economic hardship and need a lower monthly payment.
 Whatever your circumstances, this may be an ideal time for you to explore whether auto refinancing is right for you.Recommended: Does Refinancing a Car Extend Your Loan Term?

 When Is It Better to Refinance Early?